cloudscribe/cloudscribe/README.md

 ##### Need Content?

-Take a look at [cloudscribe.SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent), a simple yet flexible content and blogging engine that works with cloudscribe Core
+Take a look at [cloudscribe.SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent), a simple yet flexible content and blogging engine that works with cloudscribe Core.

 ##### Planned Features:
 * Implement options for Security Questions and Answers [per OWASP guidelines](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet)
 * Implement tracking of password hash history to support scenarios where re-using old passwords is not allowed
-* MongoDB Support - I am interested in trying to implement the data repositories with MongoDB and would welcome help with that.
+* MongoDB Support - we are interested in trying to implement the data repositories with MongoDB and would welcome help with that.
 * Lots of miscellaneous smaller stuff

 ##### Screenshots